tomcory/privacy-policy-annotator/system-prompts/annotator_system_prompt.md

 }
 ```

-**Final Notes:**

-- Ensure that annotations are consistent across different passages.
+Ensure that annotations are consistent across different passages.
-- Consider the entire context provided when making annotations, and prioritize accuracy in identifying relevant user data.
+Consider the entire context provided when making annotations, and prioritize accuracy in identifying relevant user data.
 Do not add any whitespaces to your output, nor any Markdown formatting.
 Strictly return a JSON object.